-1. Name of the proposed new or changed legislation, policy, strategy, project or service being assessed

-Definitive guideline on Sexual Offences.

-2. Individual officer(s) & Unit responsible for completing the Equality Impact Assessment:

-Michelle Crotty, Head of Office of the Sentencing Council.

-3. What is the main aim or purpose of the proposed new or changed legislation, policy, strategy, project or service and what are the intended outcomes?
+1. Name of the proposed new or changed legislation, policy, strategy, project or service being assessed Draft guideline on Sexual Offences.
+2. Individual officer(s) & Unit responsible for completing the Equality Impact Assessment: Vanessa Watling, Office of the Sentencing Council.
+3. What is the main aim or purpose of the proposed new or changed legislation, policy, strategy, project or service and what are the

+Aims/objectives

-Aims/objectives Outcomes The Sentencing Council aims to: promote a clear, fair and consistent approach to sentencing; produce analysis and research on sentencing; and work to improve public confidence in sentencing.
-The Council issued a draft sexual offences guideline for consultation to support the achievement of these aims, specifically in relation to sexual offences.
-The consultation process informed the production of the definitive guideline on sentencing sexual offences.
-This guideline will apply to offences sentenced in both the Crown Court and magistrates' courts and will replace the existing Sentencing Guidelines Council (SGC) guideline.
+The Sentencing Council aims to:

+- promote a clear, fair and consistent approach to sentencing: - · produce analysis and research on sentencing; and - work to improve public confidence in sentencing.

+The Council has produced a draft sexual offences guideline for consultation to support the achievement of these aims, specifically in relation to sexual offences.

+The Council's objective is to produce a definitive sexual offence guideline, informed by the consultation process, that will apply to offences sentenced in both the Crown Court and magistrates' courts and will replace the existing Sentencing Guidelines Council (SGC) guideline.

+Outcomes

 In preparing this guideline, the Council has had regard to its statutory duties set out in section 120 of the Coroners and Justice Act 2009.

-The Council's intention is that the guideline will result in: relevant and up to date guidance on sentencing sexual offences; consistency of approach to sentencing sexual offences; and increased public understanding of sentencing and in particular sentencing for sexual offences.
+The Council's intention is that the guideline will result in:

+- Relevant and up to date guidance on sexual offences - Consistency of approach to sentencing sexual offences - Increased public understanding of sentencing and in particular sentencing for sexual offences.